From A General History of Quadrupeds, (1800)

 and Knight, Missoula, Montana.

-Knight, only five months old when this photo (Figure 5) was taken, would sound a full-throated woof when the doorbell rang, or when someone unfamiliar entered his environment, but his master was present, so he was quickly at ease and making friends with the stranger.
+Knight, only five months old when this photo (Fig. 5) was taken, would sound a full-throated woof when the doorbell rang, or when someone unfamiliar entered his environment, but his master was present here today, so he was fully at ease and making friends with the stranger.

 Lewis's "very active strong and docile" canine companion also possessed another of the breed's much-vaunted attributes, a "partiality for water, in which he appears in his proper element, diving and keeping beneath the surface for a considerable time."5

 On the day (5 July 1804) the expedition "came to for Dinner at a Beever house," Seaman, apparently unbidden, "went in & drove them out."
 It may have been the dog's very presence in the water that spooked the rodents, but it could be he actually dove down to one of the submerged entrances and stuck his head in to browbeat them into flight.

 Seaman surely earned his keep with his affinity for water.
 He swam into swarms of migrating gray squirrels crossing the Ohio river, picking off a few fat ones for his master's dinner.
 He chased and caught a pregnant pronghorn doe in "a fair race."
 He caught another "goat" swimming across the Missouri, "drowned it and brought it on shore."
 He retrieved wounded deer on several occasions.
 Waterfowl were irresistible challenges: "My dog caught several [geese] today, as he frequently dose," Lewis remarked offhandedly.
 On another occasion Seaman's eagerness nearly caused him to bleed to death when a wounded beaver bit him on a leg and punctured the artery.